OfficeDev/office-scripts-docs/docs/resources/add-ins-differences.md

 ## APIs

 While the Office JavaScript APIs for Office Add-ins and the Office Scripts APIs share some functionality, they are different platforms.
-The Office Scripts APIs are an optimized, synchronous version of the Excel JavaScript API model.
+The Office Scripts APIs are an optimized, synchronous subset of the Excel JavaScript API model.
 The major difference is usage of the `load`/`sync` paradigm with add-ins.
 Additionally, add-ins offer APIs for events and a broader set of functionality outside of Excel, known as the Common APIs.

 ### Events

-Office Scripts do not support [events](/office/dev/add-ins/excel/excel-add-ins-events).
+Office Scripts do not support workbook-level [events](/office/dev/add-ins/excel/excel-add-ins-events).
+Scripts are either triggered by users pressing the **Run** button for a script or through Power Automate.
 Every script runs the code in a single `main` method, then ends.
-It does not reactivate when events are triggered, and thus, cannot register events.

 ### Common APIs